isa-group/botica/docs/0-getting-started.md

 ### Step 2: create your infrastructure

 With your bots ready, the next step is to create the infrastructure that will host and manage these bots.

 Botica provides an
 [official infrastructure template](https://github.com/isa-group/botica-infrastructure/) to streamline the setup process.
 This template contains:

-- **The infrastructure configuration file**: The `config.yml` file that defines the bot types, instances, and other configurations specific to your environment.
+- **The infrastructure configuration file**: The `config.yml` file that defines the bot types and other configurations specific to your environment.
 - **Assets**: directories and files to be mounted into the bots as defined in the configuration.
 - **Deployment script**: a script that downloads the latest version of the Botica Director and runs the environment based on the infrastructure configuration.